columby/api.columby.com/README.md

 Development - Staging - Production
 All development and pull-requests are handled in the development branch.
 [Wercker](http://www.wercker.com) is used to build and deploy automatically when new code is pushed to a branch.

 ### Development
-To run the API locally, use [Foreman](https://github.com/ddollar/foreman) (provided with the [Heroku Toolbelt](https://toolbelt.heroku.com/)) to start the process.
-A .env file is required with the proper environment variables.
+To run the API locally, use gulp to start the process.
+A configuration file at /server/config/env.js is required with the proper environment variables.

+    gulp

 ### Staging / Production
 Create a production version with Grunt:

+    gulp version
+    gulp apidoc
+    gulp build

-    grunt build (for production version, using production database) grunt build:staging (for development/staging version, using staging database) Serve the ./dist/server folder using foreman, or the columby-api upstart process.
+Serve ./dist/server/server.js using gulp, or the columby-api upstart process.

-    start columby-api
+    sudo service columby-api start

 ## Installation